LGBTQ Trump supporter says she's being pushed out by her friends after revealing her vote

 A member of the LGBTQ community in Los Angeles says her friends are pushing her away after she voted for Donald Trump.

-"I definitely feel like I’m on an island alone," said Tanya Tsikanovsky.
-"The queer people have turned their back on me, and I’m queer, so it’s very painful."
+"I definitely feel like I’m on an island alone," said Tanya Tsikanovsky, who resides in LA's San Fernando Valley.
+"The queer people have turned their backs on me, and I’m queer, so it’s very painful."

 According to Tsikanovsky, she worked in Iowa with the Hillary Clinton election campaign in 2016.
 Then, she voted for Joe Biden in 2020.